openhab/org.openhab.binding.zwave/doc/inovelli/lzw31dimmer_0_0.md

 ### Parameter 8: Auto Off Timer

-Automatically tuns the switch off after X seconds Automatically turns the switch off after x amount of seconds
+Automatically tuns the switch off after X seconds

-0 = disabled, 1 = 1 second, 32767 = 32767 seconds.
+<p&gtAutomatically turns the switch off after x amount of seconds</p&gt <p&gt0 = disabled, 1 = 1 second, 32767 = 32767 seconds.</p&gt
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```0```.